2nPlusOne/Snake2000/README.md

 # Snake2000-github
- A clone of Snake II released on the Nokia 3310.
+ A aesthetically faithful remake of Snake II released on the Nokia 3310.